abriqqi.com

 In the evening I call my friends

-2. How much snow is it in Alaska in the winter?
+2. How much snow is there in Alaska in the winter?

 There is much snow in Alaska in the winter